Yubyf/DataStorePreferences/README.md

 You can use the synchronous and asynchronous methods of this library like in the instance generated by `Context#getSharedPreferences()`.

+**NOTICE**: this implementation **cannot** observe the changed key of the preference through `registerOnSharedPreferenceChangeListener()` according to the [DataStore documentation](https://developer.android.google.cn/topic/libraries/architecture/datastore):

 > Note: If you need to support large or complex datasets, partial updates, or referential integrity, consider using Room instead of DataStore.
-DataStore is ideal for small, simple datasets and does not support partial updates or referential integrity.
+DataStore is ideal for small, simple datasets and **does not support partial updates or referential integrity**.

 ## Installation